ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 # 5. Negative Double Factorials

-When you try to do that same expansion with double-factorials you quickly run into problems, which might make you think that the whole idea should be tossed out.
-One advantage of the product-integral interpretation of factorials is that it seems to fix the problems that arise, leaving intact the hunch that negative-integer factorials might be a valid concept.
+When you try to consider the negative version of double-factorials you quickly run into some problems which might make you think that the whole idea should be tossed out.
+But again the product-integral interpretation seems to fix everything.

-Specifically, it seems like it should be true in some sense that $$1!! = 1 \times (-1) \times (-3) \times \ldots$$ to infinity.
+We would like for $$1!! = 1 \times (-1) \times (-3) \times \ldots$$ to make some kind of sense.
 Yet it is easy to find expressions using this that are clearly false based on this, for instance

 $$
 \begin{aligned}